mhenke/omaha-playground-collective/README.md

 ### What and Why

 The Omaha Playground Collective is your ultimate source for all things playgrounds, parks + fun in Omaha, Nebraska.
-Our mission is to provide a comprehensive guide to help you discover the best recreational spaces and activities for your family.
+Our mission is to provide a comprehensive guide to help you discover the best recreational spaces for your family.

 ### Installation